-Instagram Go Nuts As River Rose Makes Appearance In Mom Kelly Clarkson’s New Music Video
+Instagram Goes Nuts As River Rose Makes Appearance In Mom Kelly Clarkson’s New Music Video

 “Ahh River is so cute and getting so big.. beautiful video,” another fan wrote.

 Kelly’s hit song is featured in the kids’ movie Ugly Dolls so it’s easy to see why she made the decision to get her daughter involved in the video.
-And this new music video isn’t the only thing that the songstress’ fans have to cheer about.
-Earlier this week, The Inquisitr shared that Clarkson is working on her 9th studio album.
+And this new music video isn’t the only thing that the songstress’s fans have to cheer about.
+Earlier this week, The Inquisitr shared that Clarkson is working on her ninth studio album.
 The American Idol alum made the announcement on Easter in an exciting tweet.

 “Yoga, coffee, Easter baskets, egg hunt, breakfast with the little kiddos & hubby, & now I’m off to the studio to work on the new album!
 Happy Easter y’all!!????
 Not gonna lie, really excited to paint eggs w/kiddos tonight????????♀️ #ForeverKid #ArtsAndCrafts,” she wrote.